PL/SQL

 PL/SQL (Procedural Language for SQL) is Oracle Corporation's procedural extension for SQL and the Oracle relational database.
-PL/SQL is available in Oracle Database (since version 6 - stored PL/SQL procedures/functions/packages/triggers since version 7), Times Ten in-memory database (since version 11.2.1), and IBM Db2 (since version 9.7).
+PL/SQL is available in Oracle Database (since version 6 - stored PL/SQL procedures/functions/packages/triggers since version 7), TimesTen in-memory database (since version 11.2.1), and IBM Db2 (since version 9.7).
 Oracle Corporation usually extends PL/SQL functionality with each successive release of the Oracle Database.

 PL/SQL includes procedural language elements such as conditions and loops, and can handle exceptions (run-time errors).
-It allows declaration of constants and variables, procedures, functions, packages, types and variables of those types, and triggers.
+It allows the declaration of constants and variables, procedures, functions, packages, types and variables of those types, and triggers.
 Arrays are supported involving the use of PL/SQL collections.
 Implementations from version 8 of Oracle Database onwards have included features associated with object-orientation.
 One can create PL/SQL units such as procedures, functions, packages, types, and triggers, which are stored in the database for reuse by applications that use any of the Oracle Database programmatic interfaces.